feature-hub/feature-hub/docs/getting-started/introduction.md

 ---

-The **Feature Hub** is an [opinionated][our-requirements-for-micro-frontends] JavaScript implementation of the micro frontends approach, which enables scalable development and cross-page reuse of end-to-end built features.
+The **Feature Hub** is an [opinionated][our-requirements-for-micro-frontends] JavaScript implementation of the micro frontends approach to creating scalable web applications with multiple teams and different technologies.

 > We've seen many teams create front-end **monoliths** — a single, large and
 > sprawling browser application — on top of their back-end services.
 Our